alexanderkoller/pergamon/bibtypst-styles.typ

 // biblatex.def byeditor+others
 #let byeditor-others(reference, options) = {
   let editor = fd(reference, "editor", options)
+  // TODO: parse editor names and recombine as for authors

   periods(
     // TODO bibstring.byeditor should be expanded as in byeditor+othersstrg